balajich/spring-cloud-session-6-microservices-distributed-tracing/README.md

 # Prerequisite
 - JDK 1.8 or above
 - Apache Maven 3.6.3 or above
-- Vagrant, Virtualbox (To run RabbitMQ Server)
+- Vagrant, Virtualbox (To run RabbitMQ Server, Zapkin)
 # Start RabbitMQ, Zipkin Servers and Build Microservices
 We will be running RabbitMQ,Zipkin server inside a docker container.
 I am running docker container on CentOS7 virtual machine.
 I will be using vagrant to stop or start a virtual machine.